nanoix9/2019Papers/dw/ass2/projectReport.md

 implemented by B-tree, then complexity of lookup is a logarithm of $M$ instead of linear which is the case of the inner loop.

 This algorithm is implemented in PL/SQL.
-First a bulk (50 rows as in this project) of transactions are read into memory.
+First, a bulk (50 rows in this project) of transactions are read into memory.
 Then all rows in the bulk are read one after another, and retrieve the information for current row from master data by *product_id*.